wultra/powerauth-mobile-sdk/docs/Migration-from-1.9-to-1.10.md

 - PowerAuth mobile SDK no longer supports activation by the recovery code.
 - New `PowerAuthBiometricConfiguration` class that simplifies biometric configuration of `PowerAuthSDK` class.
-- PowerAuth mobile SDK no longer leaks sensitive keys in memory.
+- PowerAuth mobile SDK no longer leaks sensitive keys in the memory.

 ### Compatibility with PowerAuth Server